beginning of content

 How might bullying affect me or my child?

-Bullying affects everyone differently, but if you’re being bullied you may feel:
+Bullying affects everyone differently.
+Sometimes bullying has a physical impact.
+If you're being bullied you may also feel:

 Remember, you have a right to feel safe and be treated with fairness and respect.
 Find out more about your rights on the Australian Human Rights Commission website.